-2. Candidate Led Discussion.
-Each candidate will be responsible for leading a 20-30 minute class discussion (including a class activity) focused on an important topic or reading approved by the instructor.
+- 2. Candidate Led Discussion.
+Each candidate will be responsible for leading a class discussion (including a class activity) focused on an important topic or reading approved by the instructor.
 The discussion should include major ideas, research findings, application to specific populations, central understandings for administrators, and implications for practice.
-(10%)

-3. Quizzes, Exams, and Application Assignments.
+20 points - 3.
+Quizzes, Exams, and Application Assignments.
 Each candidate will complete a minimum of one exam assessing understanding of course content and concepts related to lectures, class discussions, course readings, and other course materials.
 Quizzes may also be used to assess understanding of material.
 Application assignments throughout the semester will allow candidates to apply important concepts being learned, read about and discussed.
-(20%)

-4. Digital Resource Collection.
-Each candidate will choose an electronic means (e.g. LiveBinder, Symbaloo, Pinterest, Pearltrees, PortaPortal, etc.) to compile, organize, and analyze pertinent resources for administrators in their task/role of serving students with exceptional learning and behavioral needs and other differences.
-(10%)

-5. Class Participation (online and F2F).
+Varied - 4.
+Digital Resource Collection.
+Each candidate will compile an electronic document to compile, organize, and analyze pertinent resources for administrators in their task/role of serving students with exceptional learning and behavioral needs and other differences.
+20 points - 5.
+Class Participation (online).
 In order to establish a viable professional learning community, it is expected that each candidate fully and consistently participate in all class meetings, projects, group work, and discussions.
 This will occur both online and in class and should be done in an open-minded, respectful manner with the intent of learning and reflecting on one's own beliefs, ideas, practices, and values.
 Moreover, the quality of participation is as important as the quantity of participation.
-(20%)
+Varied